KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/1-deploy-application.md

 Build is now completed.
 We can apply the configuration as the next step.
 In the output from `kusion build`, you can see 3 resources:

-- a Namespace named `helloworld`
+- a Namespace named `simple-service`
-- a Deployment named `helloworld-dev-helloworld` in the `helloworld` namespace
+- a Deployment named `simple-service-dev-helloworld` in the `simple-service` namespace
-- a Service named `helloworld-dev-helloworld-private` in the `helloworld` namespace
+- a Service named `simple-service-dev-helloworld-private` in the `simple-service` namespace

 Execute command: